antmicro/kenning/docs/source/json-scenarios.md

 The `measurements.json` file is the output of the {{json_compilation_script}} providing measurement data.
 It contains information such as:

-* a JSON configuration defined above,
+* the JSON configuration defined above,
-* versions of core class packages used (e.g. `tensorflow`, `torch`, `tvm`, ...),
+* versions of core class packages used (e.g. `tensorflow`, `torch`, `tvm`),
-* available resource usage readings (CPU usag, GPU usage, memory usage, ...),
+* available resource usage readings (CPU usage, GPU usage, memory usage),
-* data necessary for evaluation, such as predictions, confusion matrix, ...
+* data necessary for evaluation, such as predictions, confusion matrix, etc.

-This information can be later used in [](report-generation).
+This information can be later used for [](report-generation).

 ```{note}
 Check {doc}`measurements` for more information.